 Circuit Breaker Inspections are mandated by the CPUC through GO 174 facilities inspections.
 Circuit breakers are used to for high voltage switching and to isolate faults in a timely manner on the electric system before they can cascade into a complete system outage.
 Circuit breakers in a substation protect the power grid from events such as a surge in voltage due to a lightning strike.
-Circuit breakers are inspected and maintenance tests could include oil analysis, vacuum/gas checks, speed analysis, or other industry analysis standards.
+Circuit breakers are inspected and maintained periodically every four years.
+Depending on the type of breaker, these inspection and maintenance tests could include oil analysis, vacuum/gas checks, speed analysis, or other industry analysis standards.